 A particularly neat trick: Cloudinary can serve a JPEG preview of a PDF's first page by changing /raw/upload/ to /image/upload/w_300,h_200,c_pad,pg_1,f_jpg/ in the URL.
 No extra processing step needed — the thumbnail is generated on demand.

-Transactional emails (RSVP confirmations, welcome emails, monthly newsletter, topic voting) are sent via Loops.
-Each email type has its own template ID configured as an optional environment variable — if not set, the send is silently skipped so the rest of the action continues.
+Each email type has its own template ID configured as an optional environment variable.
+If not set, the send is silently skipped so the rest of the action continues.
+MJML source templates for all ten emails live in the external/ folder alongside the codebase.

 The talk submission form has three layers of protection: